denoptim-project/RingClosingMM/README.md

 ## Quick Start

 > [!WARNING]
 > 1-based indexing is expected for any input to the command line interface or the socket server interface.
-This allows to use input files generated with [Tinker](https://dasher.wustl.edu/tinker/).
 > Internally, 0-based indexing is used according to Python convention, hence 0-based indexing is expected for input to the API, but not for input files read-in by any API method.

 ### 1. Command Line